Takeover Tour

-The Takeover Tour (stylized as THE TAKEØVER TØUR) is the seventh concert tour by the American musical duo Twenty One Pilots, in support of their sixth studio album Scaled and Icy (2021).
+The Takeover Tour (stylized in all caps as THE TAKEØVER TØUR) was the seventh concert tour by the American musical duo Twenty One Pilots, in support of their sixth studio album Scaled and Icy (2021).
 The tour began at the Bluebird Theater in Denver on September 21, 2021, and concluded at Wembley Arena in London on June 25, 2022.

 Background and promotion

-On June 16, 2021, the band announced a residency-style, step-up tour, following the format of Tour De Columbus in the Emotional Roadshow World Tour, where they performed in small scale venues first, and then worked their way up to large scale venues.
+On June 16, 2021, the band announced a residency-style, step-up tour, following the format of Tour De Columbus in the Emotional Roadshow World Tour, where they performed in small-scale venues first, and then worked their way up to large-scale venues.
 They announced stops in Denver, Los Angeles, Chicago, Boston, and Atlanta.
 Additionally, they announced two shows at Nationwide Arena in their hometown of Columbus, Ohio.
 Due to high demand, a third show was added.
 On July 23, 2021, the artists Half Alive, Arrested Youth and Jay Joseph were announced as openers for the U.S. leg of the tour.
 Mexico City was also announced, where they had performed at Corona Capital.